The world is too much

 The storyteller looked stunned.

+When?
 What did you do? he asked.

-I froze.
-Being frozen and silent was my learned response in childhood.3
+He knew my history.
+Being frozen and silent was my learned response in childhood.
+It was in my muscle memory.

 This retelling may not reflect our exact words … I was hurt, angry and stunned that someone was normalizing assault and blaming the female who simply reacted by freezing.

 Later, he said something about me not understanding that he was talking about dogs.
-I think I said something about triggers and coming on a bit strong.

 REFLECTION: